 3pm – Natural History Museum/ Science Museum or V&A Museum

 Time to hop on the underground again for the next stage of our 2 day London itinerary.
 Walk to Monument station and take the Circle or District line (yellow or green line) to South Kensington.
 Our destination?
-Museum Mile.
+Museum Mile in the Kensington area.

 You’ve got a tough decision to make people.